 As visitation increased it became necessary to expand and improve our facilities.
 The existing facilities were constructed during the 1950's and 1960's, when visitation was less than half what it is today.
 Paths, walkways, trails, restrooms, parking spaces, and interpretive exhibits could no longer meet the needs of our visitors.

-In the mid-1990's work began on new facilities that could accommodate the nearly three million people that now visit Mount Rushmore National Memorial each year.
+In the mid-1990's work began on new facilities that could accommodate the two million people that now visit Mount Rushmore National Memorial each year.

 During the major reconstruction which began in 1994, the Visitor Center and the Buffalo Dining Room and Gift Shop were replaced.
 The current Lincoln Borglum Visitor Center sits on the site of the old dining room and gift shop (lower right corner of photo).